pmcharrison/psynet-mirror/docs/timeline.rst

 * :ref:`while_loop`

-Note that these constructs are functions, not classes: when called, they resolve to a sequence of test elements that performs the desired logic.
+Note that these constructs are functions, not classes: when called, they resolve to a sequence of events that performs the desired logic.

 Allotted time